9 Advantages of Digital Marketing Vs Traditional Marketing

-One of the most interesting aspects of digital marketing is that no matter what size of business you are, you can get in front of your customers online.
+One of the most effective aspects of digital marketing is that no matter what size of business you are, you can get in front of your customers online.

-Plus, the advantage of digital marketing over traditional marketing to small businesses is that it’s arguably much easier for them to get their message out there.
+Plus, the advantage of digital marketing over traditional marketing to small businesses is that it’s arguably much easier to get their message across.

 No comms team for sign off.
 No waiting around for creative approval.
 Just make an ad and stick it up.